 Teachers registered with another recognised Awarding Dance Society wishing to gain membership to the AAD are assessed on an individual bases, this depends upon past training, experience and the qualifications held.

 Medal Tests are available covering most subjects.
 These are performance based, open to AAD teachers.

 Annually, the Association offer CPD days for teachers and students.
 Events for dancers to further develop performance skills are held at the country’s most prestigious venues.

-The Association of American Dancing was founded by a group of British and American teachers under the directions of Judy Cholerton and Fred Astaire, with contributions from other performers such as Gene Kelly, the aim being to maintain the traditions of authentic American Tap.
+The Association of American Tap Dancing was founded by a group of British and American teachers under the direction of Judy Cholerton and Fred Astaire, with contributions from other performers such as Gene Kelly, the aim being to maintain the traditions of authentic American Tap.